 The Science Principles. which outline what science teaching and learning should be like at St Peters, were drawn up using input from teachers, pupils and governors.

-We use the Kent Scheme of Work as our framework for our curriculum coverage, but teachers base their teaching on children's prior experience and knowledge, what they need to know and what they are curious to find out about.
+We use the Kapow Scheme of Work as our framework for our curriculum coverage, but teachers also base their teaching on children's prior experience and knowledge, what they need to know and what they are curious to find out about.

 In every module, key knowledge and vocabulary is taught as outlined in knowledge organisers.
 KS1 embed their science learning as part of their continuous provision.

-In the past, we have worked with Dr Harvey from Royal Holloway College, and we have strong links with St John's School, who provide use of labs and workshops for each KS2 class.
+In the past, we have worked with Dr Harvey from Royal Holloway University, and we have strong links with St John's School, who provide use of labs and workshops for each KS2 class.

 We also work with SATRO, a long-established educational charity working across the South East, inspiring and engaging young people in Science.
 SATRO offer workshops to KS2 funded by ExxonMobil.
 We have good links with St Andrew's Secondary School who provide transition activities involving science for Year 6.